 - An overall TOEFL Paper-based test (pBT) score of 550 (essay 5 TWE) OR an overall TOEFL Internet-based test (iBT) Score of 60 (writing 20)

 - First Certificate in English (FCE) with a pass at Grade B OR Certificate in Advanced English (CAE) with a score of 52 or higher under the Cambridge International standard tests of English as a foreign language

 - Pearson Test of English PToE (Academic) with a score of 50

 - City & Guilds Internal English for Speakers of Other Languages (IESOL) B2 Communicator with a score of 66.

 To be admitted to this programme, applicants must also meet the requirements set out in this schedule.

+a.
 All applicants will be required to attend an interview, or submit a portfolio, or attend an audition, or a combination of these depending on the study pathway the applicant wishes to follow.
 Applicants will be notified of the specific application requirements for their selected study pathway at least 14 working days prior to portfolio submission and/or interview and/or audition.

 - If an evidence portfolio is required, it will contain evidence of the applicant’s ability within their chosen pathway or within a variety of creative media.

 - If an interview/audition is required, it shall consist of a combination of demonstrations and exercises requiring the applicant to demonstrate his or her ability to carry out specific tasks individually and as part of a group.